anushree200/RISCV-Assembler/README.md

 ## Operating System and its requirements
 This code can run in any operating system as long as that operating system has a C compiler installed.
 The gcc compiler was used during the development phase.
+The RIPES Simulator can be installed to check the accuracy of the translated machine code.

+## Installation of RIPES Simulator
+This is required only for you to check the hexadecimal machine code, if its correct.
+Ripes is a visual computer architecture simulator built around the RISC-V ISA.
+As we have been adviced to use RIPES as the assembly code editor, there are also other code editors like VSCode you can use.

+To install RIPES, click on the [RIPES](https://github.com/mortbopet/Ripes/releases)

+Under the ASSETS Section of the recent version, select the package to be installed based on the OS you are working on.

 ## Installation of the C Compiler
 This code was written in C and the Windows operating system was used during the development.